HomeDental Diagnoses › Tooth Decay / Cavities / Dental Caries

 Tooth decay has occurred where an impacted wisdom tooth (third molar) has been leaning against a second molar tooth (See arrow).
 Without the dental X-ray image, the decay would have gone undetected.

-Tooth decay is visible as dark areas of the tooth on X-rays.
-Dentists use dental X-rays to look for tooth decay where a visual/tactile examination is not possible, most notably between the teeth.
+Tooth decay is visible as dark areas of the tooth on dental X-ray images.
+Dentists use dental X-ray images to look for tooth decay where a visual/tactile examination is not possible, most notably between the teeth.

 Tooth Decay Detection By Laser